-Requesting a consideration for a reduction in a pupil's academic curriculum

-It will usually be a Head of Department, Head of Year or a member of the Learning Support department who has identified a pupil who might benefit from a reduced timetable but other employees or parents might make this suggestion.
-Once it has become apparent that the interventions mentioned above are not working, the Head of Department, Head of Year or member of the Learning Support department will contact the Assistant Head Curriculum with reasons for the request to reduce a pupil's academic curriculum.
+Requesting a consideration for a reduction in a pupil's academic curriculum interventions mentioned above are not working, the Head of Department, Head of Year or member of the Learning Support department will contact the Assistant Head Curriculum with reasons for the request to reduce a pupil's academic curriculum.
 From this point the formal decision making process begins.